saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 let that = Example::That;
 ```

 In the above, we define an enum called `Example`.
 This enum has 2 variants called `This` and `That`.
 Next, we create 2 instances of the enum, variables `this` and `that`.
 Both are created with their own variant.
 It is important to note that an instance of an enum is always 1 of the variants.
 When you use a field struct, you can define struct with all it's possible fields.
-An enum is different because you assign only one of the fields (called variants).
+An enum is different because you assign only one of the variants.

 ### Displaying the enum variants